TopicGPT: A Prompt-based Topic Modeling Framework: Example Topics

-In all levels of topic generation, we included a list of seed topics along with corresponding examples.
-These seed topics can be tailored to specific end use cases to achieve a descriptive and granular output topics.
-In this section, we offer suggestions on crafting seed topics and provide accompanying examples to illustrate the impacts of varying seed topics.
+In all levels of topic generation, we include a list of example topics along with corresponding example documents.
+These example topics can be curated to inform the formatting and specificity of resulting topics.
+In this section, we offer suggestions on crafting example topics and provide corresponding illustrations of their impacts on the resulting topics.

-\begin{enumerate} \item The format of the seed topics should resemble your desirable output format, which contains a correct topic level and a concise topic label. \\
+\begin{enumerate} \item The format of the example topics should resemble the desirable output format, which contains a topic level and a concise topic label. \\